"The Road to Ski Resort Mania" ~Snowmobile Edition~Learn more about "working vehicles" on the snow | Part 2

 Developed Japan's first snow vehicle

-Ohara Iron Works (hereafter referred to as Ohara) is a long-established manufacturer with its headquarters and factory in Nagaoka City, Niigata Prefecture, a snowy region.
-The company is engaged in a wide range of manufacturing businesses, including recycling plant equipment, biogas power generation facilities, and sewage treatment facilities, but it also has a long history of manufacturing snow vehicles.
+Ohara Iron Works is a long-established manufacturer (hereinafter referred to as Ohara) with its headquarters and factory in Nagaoka City, Niigata Prefecture, a region known for its heavy snowfall.
+The company engages in a wide range of manufacturing businesses, including recycling plant equipment, biogas power generation equipment, and sewage treatment equipment, but it also has a long history in the manufacture of snow vehicles.

-In particular, in the field of snow vehicles, the company is known as a pioneer, having been the first in Japan to successfully develop a snow vehicle, and its vehicles are also used by the Japanese Antarctic Research Expedition.
+In particular, in the field of snow vehicles, it is known as a pioneer that successfully developed the first snow vehicle in Japan, and its vehicles have been adopted by the Japanese Antarctic Research Expedition.

 It all began in 1951, shortly after the end of the war, when the then Governor of Niigata Prefecture asked us to develop a snowmobile to help stabilize the lives of people in areas with heavy snowfall.
 At the time, the snow removal system in Niigata Prefecture was not yet in place